nao7sep/Nekote/REVIEW.md

 * **Source Code Commentary**: Ensure all XML documentation (`/// <summary>`) and inline comments are written in clear, idiomatic Japanese.
 * **User-Facing Messaging**: Verify that exception messages, log entries, and metadata are composed in precise, professional English.
+* **English Text Quality**: Verify that all English text in comments, documentation, exception messages, and variable names uses clear, precise, and professional language appropriate for technical documentation.
+Identify and refine any informal expressions, unclear phrasing, or awkward constructions.
 * **Test Method Structure**: Confirm test methods follow the "Arrange, Act, Assert" pattern with corresponding English section comments.
 * **Documentation Currency**: Identify and rectify comments that have become obsolete or inconsistent with current implementation.
 * **Documentation Completeness**: Verify comprehensive documentation coverage for all public members and adequate explanation of complex algorithmic logic.